Red imported fire ant: Introductions

 Red imported fire ants were first discovered in Queensland, Australia, in 2001.
 The ants were believed to be present in shipping containers arriving at the Port of Brisbane, most likely from North America.
 Anecdotal evidence suggests fire ants may have been present in Australia for six to eight years prior to formal identification.
 The potential damage from the red imported fire ant prompted the Australian government to respond rapidly.
 A joint state and federal funding of A$175 million was granted for a six-year eradication programme.
 Following years of eradication, eradication rates of greater than 99% from previously infested properties were reported.
 The program received extended Commonwealth funding of around A$10 million for at least another two years to treat the residual infestations found most recently.
 In December 2014, a nest was identified at Port Botany, Sydney, in New South Wales.
 The port was quarantined, and a removal operation took place.
 In September 2015, populations originating from the United States were found at a Brisbane airport.
+Hundreds of millions of dollars have since been allocated to their eradication.
+In August 2023, the Invasive Species Council said that without additional funding, fire ants would probably spread into northern New South Wales and west, potentially into the Murray Darling Basin.

 Red imported fire ants have spread beyond North America.
-The Invasive Species Specialist Group (ISSG) reports the ant inhabiting from three of the Cayman Islands.
+The Invasive Species Specialist Group (ISSG) reports the ant inhabiting at least three of the Cayman Islands.
 However, the sources the ISSG cited give no report about them on the island, but recent collections indicate that they are present.
 In 2001, red imported fire ants were discovered in New Zealand, but they were successfully eradicated several years later.
 Red imported fire ants have been reported in India, Malaysia, the Philippines and Singapore.
 However, these reports were found to be incorrect as the ants collected there were incorrectly identified as the red imported fire ant.
 In Singapore, the ants were most likely misidentified as well.
-In India, surveyed ants in Sattur Taluk, India listed the red imported fire ant there in high populations; meanwhile, no reports of the ant were made outside the surveyed area.
+In India, surveyed ants in Sattur taluk, India listed the red imported fire ant there in high populations; meanwhile, no reports of the ant were made outside the surveyed area.
 In 2016, scientists state that despite no presence of the ant in India, the red imported fire ant will more than likely find suitable habitats within India's ecosystem if given the opportunity.
 The reports in the Philippines most likely misidentified collected material as the red imported fire ant, as no populations have been found there.
-It was discovered in Hong Kong and mainland China in 2004, where they have spread into several provinces as well as Macau and Taiwan.
+It was, however, positively identified in Hong Kong and mainland China in 2004, where they have spread into several provinces as well as Macau and Taiwan.
 No geographic or climatic barriers prevent these ants from spreading further, thus it may spread throughout the tropical and subtropical regions of Asia.
 In Europe, a single nest was found in the Netherlands in 2002.
+For the first time, in 2023, ant colonies have been found in Europe.